james-stevens/dnsflsk/README.md

 If you do not specify a `servers` option, it will default to `8.8.8.8,8.8.4.4` (Google).

-When more than one server is specified, your query will be sent to all the `servers`, and the response you get will be the first one received (as speciifed in the `Responder` property.
+When more than one server is specified, your query will be sent to all the `servers`, and the response you get will be the first one received (as specified in the `Responder` property.

 # Additional Properties